Don’t know how to cook a sweet potato? Want to find another way to cook this healthy carb food?

 Fried Sweet Potato

 Can the sweet potato become a hash brown?
 A latke?
 A French fry?
 Certainly!
-However, due to the higher natural sugar content, sliced or shredded sweet potato can burn quickly when fried at high temperatures, which is always required to get a crispiness.
+However, due to the higher natural sugar content, sliced or shredded sweet potato can burn quickly when fried at high temperatures, which is always required to get crispy.
 For oven frying, turning the pieces often helps, as well as the addition of a little olive oil.

 Broiled Sweet Potato